captainedpanoramix/heap-sort-lesson/Heapsort-Submission.md

 for i in range(15):
 	print(next(fetcher))
 ```

+## Computational Complexity
+The overall complexity is O(n log n).
+Surprisingly enough, the createMaxHeap function is only O(n).
+The reason is that each node is inspected once for each step away from the bottom.
+Therefore, the leaves that arrive at the bottom (half of the nodes) are only swapped once, their parents (one quarter of the nodes) are swapped twice, etc. Since the sum of n/2 + n/4 + n/8 ... = n, createMaxHeap is O(n).

+Actually sorting (fetchMaxHeap) is O(n log n), as every iteration of the loop removes the root and breaks the heap invariant on the root of the tree.
+Consequent swaps are approximately the entire depth of the tree (log n).

+As a result, even the worst case input causes O(n) + O(n log n) = O(n log n).

 ## Takeaways
 This code is simple, but not easy.
 It exemplifies the need to comment strategies and non-obvious uses (such as Floyd's ingenious sharing of the list's space between the incrementally shrinking tree and growing sorted list).